C6534 H10036 N1720 O2040 S42 (non glycosylated)

 Location: United States

-Purpose: The purpose of this study is to evaluate the safety and effectiveness of leronlimab for the maintenance of viral suppression over 48 weeks.4
+Purpose: The purpose of the PRO 140_CD03 study is to evaluate the safety and effectiveness of leronlimab monotherapy for the maintenance of viral suppression in participants who had undetectable viral load levels on ART.
+The PRO 140_CD03 Extension study is evaluating the long-term safety and effectiveness of leronlimab monotherapy.4,7,16

 What side effects might leronlimab cause?